Having payroll issues? Learn how to troubleshoot blocked payroll.

 A: No, you'll need to close the tax account yourself.

-Click the dropdowns below to learn how to register your business with Vermont tax agencies.
-Do not forget to give Gusto Power of Attorney (POA) to file and pay certain taxes for you.
+Click the dropdowns below to learn how to register your business with Vermont agencies—you'll need to register with the Secretary of State first.
+Do not forget to give Gusto the authorization we need to file and pay certain taxes for you.

 Most businesses in Vermont need to register with the Vermont Department of Taxes.
 You'll need a "business tax account" for things like: